-NYPCC has control over the general operations of CCNY, although not over the details of operational policing.
-NYPCC provides all the CCNY funding.
+NYPFCC has control over the general operations of CCNY, although not over the details of operational policing.
+NYPFCC provides all the CCNY funding.
 Remuneration of the Police and Crime Commissioner is disclosed in the Group Accounts - Note 13(d).

 On 15th November 2018 NYPCC became the Police Fire and Crime Commissioner for North Yorkshire (NYPFCC) when she took statutory responsibility for North Yorkshire Fire and Rescue Service, as the Fire and Rescue Authority (NYPFCC FRA).
+At the same time the NYPFCC CFO also became the CFO of NYPFCC FRA.
 NYPFCC FRA is a separate corporation sole, independent of NYPFCC.
-During 2018/19 CCNY did not purchase services or receive income from the Fire and Rescue Authority.